 Unless you are paying cash for your home, you will need to apply for a mortgage.
 Securing a pre-approval is the first step in the home buying process.
-Understand that as a REALTOR® in business since 2005, Ariana Loucas of Ariana & Associates has heard all the reasons a buyer wants to wait to apply for a mortgage:
+Understand that as a REALTOR® in business since 2005, Ariana Loucas of the Ariana Loucas Team has heard all the reasons a buyer wants to wait to apply for a mortgage:

 1. “I have excellent credit and I know I can get approved.”
 That statement is backwards for several reasons which we will see in the bullets below in a moment.

 2. “I want to see what homes are out there before I apply.”

 3. “I’m not ready to buy.
 I just want to see it.”

 4. “I don’t want the hits on my credit until I find the house I want.”

 5. And many more debunked statements.